pbanj/Breadtools/Readme.md

 - v0.9 - removed the need to open cmd first to open bash. take note that you must [enable the linux subsystem](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) for this to work.

+- v1.0 - fixed bash not opening, made bash optional for those that don't want it.

 **what the tool menu looks like**